teuk/mediabot_v3/docs/PLUGIN_API_V3.md

 # Plugin API v3 author guide

-Plugin API v3 remains experimental in MB751.
+Plugin API v3 remains experimental in MB752.
 Packages are discoverable and explicitly loadable, but never activate at startup.
-MB751 adds a bounded in-memory failure history to the read-only operational surface established by MB750, without exposing exception text, configuration values, database handles or arbitrary SQL.
+MB752 adds explicit, per-resource and per-channel manual quarantine on top of MB751's bounded failure evidence.
+It adds no automatic remediation and exposes no exception text, configuration value, database handle or arbitrary SQL.

 ## Package layout